 Tours are 45 minutes long and open only to senior citizens.
-The cost is $4 per person and includes Museum admission.
+The cost is $25 for the tour plus $4 per person discounted Museum admission.
 For groups of 5 or more (up to 25 per tour).

 Visit the exquisitely created Forest Margin, Coastal Region and Cold Bog dioramas and experience, up close, the rich habitats right in our backyard.
 Participants in this tour will learn about different areas of Connecticut and the animals and plants that call them home.